kslides/kslides/README.md

 ### Custom CSS
 CSS values can be specified in a _css{}_ blocks in a presentation, but they also can be specified in the `src/main/resources/slides.css` file.
 The contents of that file are embedded directly into the presentation HTML files.
-Make sure you run `./gradlew clean build` after making changes to _slides.css_.
+Make sure to run `./gradlew clean build` after making changes to _slides.css_.

-### Images
+### Static Content

-Presentations served by HTTP load static files from `/src/main/resources/public`, whereas filesystem presentations load from `/docs`.
+Presentations served by HTTP load static content from `/src/main/resources/public`, whereas filesystem presentations load static content from `/docs`.

+Make sure to run `./gradlew clean build` after making changes to `/src/main/resources/public`.

 ### Code Slides